-For Dominique Drakeford, the founder of the blog MelaninASS (or Melanin and Sustainable Style, in case you were wondering) and cofounder of SustainableBK, a newly launched organization that aims to promote sustainability to targeted communities in Brooklyn, living a eco-friendly life is all about becoming conscious about what you already have and working with that.
+For Dominique Drakeford, the founder of the blog MelaninASS (or Melanin and Sustainable Style) and cofounder of SustainableBK, a newly launched organization that aims to promote sustainability to targeted communities in Brooklyn, living a eco-friendly life is all about becoming conscious about what you already have and working with that.

 One of the problems with sustainability is that when there’s a cost barrier for entry, too many people get left out and too many people aren’t given credit for the earth-friendly practices they’ve long held.
 For Drakeford, the need for more representation and access in the world of sustainability is a driving force.
 “I wanted to bring people of color into the conversations since sustainability has been such a major avenue for indigenous communities and people of color globally for a very long time,” she says.

 With degrees in both business environmental management and sustainable entrepreneurship under her belt, Drakeford knows how to initiate change on a larger industry-size scale, but conservationism, of course, also starts at home.
 Here, she shares her tips for being kinder to the planet without spending a single extra dollar.